Deakin University: History

 The Burwood campus is on the site of the former Burwood Teachers' College, and also takes in the former sites of the Bennettswood Primary School and the Burwood Secondary School.
 The teachers' college conducted two-year training courses for Primary School teachers, and three year courses for Infant Teachers (females only).
 It provided live-on-site accommodation for country students.

 As part of the Dawkins education reforms that were announced in 1988 by the Commonwealth government, a merger with Warrnambool Institute of Advanced Education took place in 1990, which was followed by a merger with most of Victoria College in 1991, with its campuses in Burwood, Rusden and Toorak.

 The Rusden Campus was closed in 2003 and all courses were transferred to the Melbourne Burwood campus.
 Rusden was subsequently acquired by Monash University for its student accommodation purposes.

 The former Toorak Campus, located in Malvern, was offered for sale in 2006 as the university considered the campus surplus to its requirements.
 The courses and resources were relocated to the Melbourne Burwood campus in November 2007.
-As a Deakin campus, it was home to the Deakin Business School, Deakin University English Language Institute (DUELI), and the Melbourne Institute of Business and Technology, which have since relocated to the International Centre and Business Building at the Melbourne Burwood campus..
+As a Deakin campus, it was home to the Deakin Business School, Deakin University English Language Institute (DUELI), and the Melbourne Institute of Business and Technology, which have now become the Deakin College.